EMILY GIELNIK

 PATH TO PROFESSIONAL FOOTBALL

-When asked if there was a moment when she knew football was her sport, she recalls a significant crossroads in her life.
-She had been invited to join a basketball team, which would have required her to prioritise it over football.
-Gielnik loved basketball passionately, at one point playing five games over a weekend and competing in every age group.
-However, the constant scheduling conflicts between basketball and football forced her to make a difficult decision.
-Around the same time, she received an offer to travel to New Zealand to pursue a career as a referee, to which she responded with, "there's no way!"
+When asked if there was a moment when she knew football was her sport, she recalls being asked to join a basketball team, which would have taken over football.
+Gielnik loved basketball, at one point playing five games on a weekend and playing up in every age group.
+However, basketball kept clashing with football, and she had to decide whether to accept the offer to play for an academy or pursue football.
+Between this, Gielnik was asked to travel to New Zealand to pursue a career as a referee, to which she responded, "there's no way!"

-This moment became a turning point in her life.
-She decided to leave basketball behind and fully commit to football.
-Her dedication and talent were soon recognised during a school trip, which eventually led her to signing her first professional contract a year later.
+This was the turning point for her to leave basketball behind, and she eventually got recognised on a school trip, leading to her signing her first professional contract a year later.

 Gielnik could also be described as quite the globetrotter.
 Living in at least six countries (and counting), she was determined to play football around the globe as she believed there was "more football out there."

-At 18-19 years old she signed her first professional contract with the English giants, Liverpool.
+Her first professional contract was signed at 18-19 years old for the English giants, Liverpool.
 Gielnik described her time at Liverpool as being homesick, freezing, long, and wet.
 Her move was sparked by her goal to "play in as many countries as possible, to experience all types of cultures, all types of football, and never want to feel comfortable."
 Corresponding to this was her golden rule: "to always sign a one-year contract in a new country and move on."
 Even if she had the season of her life, which she most definitely did on multiple occasions, it was important for her not to plateau.
 "I love the struggle, I'm striving for competition, and I want to be pushed.”

 OVERCOMING CHALLENGES AND SETBACKS